AntonTegnelov/agentic_problem_solver/docs/explanation/architecture.md

 ### Task Breakdown and Management

-A standardized task system will be implemented:
+A standardized task system is implemented:

 - **Task Schema**: Defined structure for tasks with description, priority, dependencies, and status
 - **Task Breakdown**: Specialized steps for decomposing complex tasks